StefanVriend/ngr-pipeline/README.md

   - Pagination for WFS downloads
   - Fallbacks for version and axis label inconsistencies
 - Controlled via two editable CSVs (`wcs_table.csv`, `wfs_table.csv`) to manually select layers for download

 ---

+### Additional Jupyter notebooks

+**File:** `00_install_packages.ipynb`

+This notebook ensures that all necessary Python packages are installed on the user’s machine before running the project.
+It serves as a setup step to prepare the working environment.

+**File:** `05_data_analysis.ipynb`

+This notebook contains exploratory and analytical scripts used to create visualizations and calculate summary statistics for the internship report.
+It supports the internship report but is not an essential part of the data pipeline.

+---